ismenc/esp8266-mqtt-control/README.md

 This application connects to a **MQTT** broker (wich you can find for free) and listens to the topic `lights` under `home` (`/home/lights`).
 If it receives '1' or '0' starting strings, the ESP will turn *on* or *off* a relay wich controls lights.
 It also publishes status info at the topic `/home/log`.

-I also made an *Android* app for this program at this [repository](https://github.com/ismenc/android-mqtt-controller).
+I also made a simple *Android* app for this program at this [repository](https://github.com/ismenc/android-mqtt-controller).

 ## 2. How to use

 You will need:
-1. To install *drivers* for your board depending on the system.
+:white_check_mark: To install *drivers* for your board depending on the system.
-2. A well installed *Atom* text-editor with [PlatformIO](https://platformio.org/) environment installed.
+:white_check_mark: A well installed *Atom* text-editor with [PlatformIO](https://platformio.org/platformio-ide) environment installed.
+:white_check_mark: A cloud MQTT broker. (ok, take [this one](https://www.cloudmqtt.com/))

-For your own projects, you will need the [PubSubClient library](https://github.com/knolleary/pubsubclient) wich is included under the *lib* directory also installable via `PlatformIO home` at *Atom*, `Libraries`.
+For your own projects, you will need the [knolleary](https://github.com/knolleary)'s great [:books: PubSubClient library](https://github.com/knolleary/pubsubclient) wich is included under the *lib* directory.
+It can also be installed via `PlatformIO home` at *Atom*, `Libraries`.

-After that you can just clone this repository through atom or *Git* and modify and upload the main sketch.
+:rocket: After that you can just clone this repository through atom or *Git* and modify and upload the main sketch.
+The program the main functions of the library but you can always check [knolleary's PubSubClient documentation](https://pubsubclient.knolleary.net/api.html) for more.

+Finally, in case you need in depth information about hardware or library, checkout his repo [:books: PubSubClient library](https://github.com/knolleary/pubsubclient).

 #### If you have any question -> open an [:memo: Issue](https://github.com/ismenc/esp8266-mqtt-control/issues). <br><br>